 In a large pot heat the bacon grease and butter until melted.

 Add the ham hock or seasoning meat of your choice.

-Add collards, chicken stock and water.
+Add collards, chicken stock, apple cider vinegar and water.
 Add the seasonings.
 Cook for 2 hours or until desired tenderness.

 “Potlikker, the vitamin-rich broth left over from slow stewing a pot of greens with smoked pork, is liquid gold in the American South.
 My mom used to drink it from a tea cup with the same attention I might sip a glass of fine Barolo.” ….”Potlikker heals … I’m sure of it.
 In fact, it’s probably the next bone broth!”~ Chef Vivian Howard